theflakes/sigma_to_wazuh/README.md

 Still a long ways to go.
 At the least, I hope to be able to convert ~70% of the Sigma rule base without needing any manual fixups.

+NOTE:
-NOTE: Due to OR logic limitations in Wazuh rules, one Sigma rule can produce more than one Wazuh rule.
+- Due to OR logic limitations in Wazuh rules, one Sigma rule can produce more than one Wazuh rule.
+- PCRE case insenstivie logic is used for all logic.
+- Sigma field name to Wazuh field name conversion is mapped out in the config.ini file based upon the Sigma rule's [logsource][product] field.
+If a field is not presently mapped, the Wazuh "full_log" field will be used.

 Rule conversion needs to check the Sigma detection logic for several different nested data types:
 - dictionaries